1 week ago

 What’s this?
 An unreleased Pokémon game!?

 That’s right!
 While heavily advertised in games media in the Spring of 1999, this game was never officially released.
-The game was meant to use the Nintendo Power system (a new type of memory cartridge), but because of a factory closure, the components were in short supply at the time of release, so the game was put on hold and eventually canceled.
+The game was meant to use the Nintendo Power system – a new type of memory cartridge – but because of a factory closure, the components were in short supply at the time of release.
+Because of that, the game was put on hold, and was eventually canceled.
+Bummer.

-The game features a total of 217 puzzles, which each of the 151 Generation I Pokémon getting their own puzzle.
-Toepi also gets their own puzzle and is the only Generation II Pokémon in the game.
+The game features a total of 217 puzzles, with each of the 151 Generation I Pokémon getting their own puzzle.
+Togepi also gets their own puzzle, and is the only Generation II Pokémon in the game.

-As part of the international release of the Game Boy Color, eight unique Special Edition console variants were created, and most were exclusive to the Asia-Pacific region.
-Apart from having different colors (and some being transparent plastic), they were also decorated with different Pokémon.
+As part of the international release of the Game Boy Color, eight unique Special Edition console variants were created – although most were exclusive to the Asia-Pacific region.
+Apart from having different colors – and some being transparent plastic – they were also decorated with different Pokémon!

 For example, the teal Special Edition console was sold only in Taiwan, while the Blue version was exclusive to Hong Kong.
-Later versions were released with new colors and decorated with different Pokémon (unsurprisingly, however, the series mascot Pikachu appears on all of them).
+Later versions were released with new colors and decorated with different Pokémon, but, unsurprisingly, the series mascot Pikachu appears on all of them.

 For more info on the different variations, head to the Game Boy Color Bulbapedia for a full breakdown of each Special Edition console.

 As you might expect, these Special Edition consoles are worth a lot in the second-hand market.
-Recently, a Silver Limited Edition Game Boy Color (featuring decals of Picakchu and Pichu) sold for a cool $510 on eBay!
+Recently, a Silver Limited Edition Game Boy Color (featuring decals of Picakchu and Pichu) sold for a whopping $1,229 on eBay!
+Here, see for yourself!

 All the Pokémon games for Game Boy Color are: